iceman198/simplefarmbench/README.md

 You'll want to install node version manager....take your pick on this, I am using: https://github.com/tj/n

 I went with version 6.10.3

+## Running
+You should now be able to do a `npm install`.
+This may take a little bit depending on what Raspberry Pi you're running.
+Once done, you can start the application by running `node index.js`.